kwnevarez/locator/appengine/README.md

 # Introduction
 This example demonstrates how to visuallize your Photon locator results using Node.js in a Google App Engine Flexible Environment and the Google Maps Javascript API.
-This sample also the Express web framework, Websockets, and the Particle Javascript API.
+This sample also uses the Express web framework, Websockets, and the Particle Javascript API.

 ## Run Locally